Grant Awards Recipients

 Paul received a grant to support his attendance to the Barry Harris study group, New Roads in Jazz Pedagogy.
 Paul writes, "In addition to leading to new pedagogical approaches, this summer's labors revitalized my own playing: combining study with Harris with hands-on application of his ideas in collaboration with top-level players on a near-nightly basis was exhilarating!"

-Salma Monani Assistant Professor, Environmental Studies
+Salma Monani Professor of Environmental Studies

 Salma received a grant to acquire the video production skills that are required of her students in her Environmental Film and FYS: Green Eggs and Government Cheese courses.
 This film module exposes students to both theory and practice.